MEET THE TEAM

 Prior to her life in hospitality, Michelle held positions in Corporate Marketing, Human Resources and Business Development.
 After a lay off she switched gears to pursue her true passion - cooking and being around food.

 Shortly after, Michelle attended the New School’s Culinary Arts Master Class where upon completion she was selected to assist the Chef instructor for another semester.
-This was followed by some time as line and prep cook in Danny Meyer’s Café 2 in the Museum of Modern Art prior to opening Ted & Honey and Parker Red with her brother.
-She ran Ted & Honey and Parker Red from 2008 -2016 just prior to the launch of Cook Space!
+This was followed by some time as a line and prep cook in Danny Meyer’s Café 2 in the Museum of Modern Art prior to founding and opening Ted & Honey, a beloved made from scratch cafe in Cobble Hill, and Parker Red - a farm to table catering and events space in the Brooklyn Navy Yard with her brother.
+She ran Ted & Honey and Parker Red from 2008 -2016 just prior to the launch of Cook Space, a culinary studio in Prospect Heights, Brooklyn, a space designed to develop culinary confidence through letting go of recipes and cultivating one’s own skills and talent through learning by doing, curiosity, creativity, and charting your own journey in the kitchen.
+The Concept of Cook Space is based on a non-fiction book in development tentatively titled - A New Mindset In the Kitchen.

 Raised in London until she turned 18, Lara’s first “proper” job was at her local gastropub, where she bussed tables, poured pints and spent her breaks scribbling stories on the back of cocktail napkins.